 Doubles as Fridge Brilliance from a writing standpoint, because the rest of the characters are shown having to learn to use their powers.
 Just instinctively adapting to survive is nothing you can learn.
 The lesson is that you can't live without hard work.

-Break the Cutie: Charles Xavier.
-When the movie starts he's a friendly, happy-go-lucky, idealistic Oxford grad whose only interests are protecting his sister, drinking yards of beer and picking up coeds.
+Charles Xavier.
+When the movie starts, he's a friendly, happy-go-lucky, idealistic Oxford grad whose only interests are protecting his adopted sister, drinking yards of beer and picking up coeds.
 His initial reaction to meeting other mutants is a puppyish eagerness to find others like him, as well as a gung-ho enthusiasm to work with a superhuman team to fight evil.
-During the climax he gets smacked around in a variety of ways including telepathically experiencing Shaw's gruesome death at Erik's hands and getting shot in the spine... and having the US government, his best friend, and his adopted-sister figure all turn against him.
-By the end of the movie his government is trying to hunt him down, his best friend is preparing for a war against humans and he's crippled for life in a wheelchair.
+During the climax, he gets smacked around in a variety of ways, including telepathically experiencing Shaw's gruesome death at Magneto's hands, getting shot in the spine, and having the US government, his best friend, and his sister all turn against him.
+By the end of the movie, his government is trying to hunt him down, his best friend is preparing for a war against humans, and he's crippled for life in a wheelchair.
 We know from future installments that he never quite abandons his ideals, but he's frighteningly subdued and obviously much more cautious about who knows his secrets.

-Broad Strokes: They've outright said that they're giving story a much higher priority than continuity.
+Broad Strokes: The filmmakers have outright said that they're giving story a much higher priority than continuity.